mobiusfund/investing/README.md

 ## Intro

-Envisioned as the world's first DeFAI powered AUM, leveraging a decentralized network of both human and artificial intelligence, Investing is the Bittensor subnet with the mission to provide investment services for both retail and institutional investors.
+Envisioned as the world's first Decentralized AUM, leveraging a worldwide network of both human and artificial intelligence, Investing is the Bittensor subnet with the mission to provide investment services for both retail and institutional investors.

 The initial phase at launch is optimizing staking strategies in the Tao/Alpha ecosystem, by the community and for the community.